 In this section, we introduced different PCB file formats and their generation.
 In the next section, we will tell you about opening them in Eagle and PCB file viewer.

-2、How Do I Open a PCB File in Eagle and PCB File Viewer?
+How Do I Open a PCB File in Eagle and PCB File Viewer?

-Eagle is undoubtedly one of the favourite software of an electronics engineer.
+Eagle is undoubtedly one of the favorite software of an electronics engineer.
 It is a PCB design software and has made the designing process a pleasure.
 Now, a question may arise in your mind regarding opening a .pcb file in Eagle.
 Like, is it possible to open a .pcb file in Eagle?

 Before we answer, we would like to know what you are thinking.
 Do you think it is possible?
-Recall the file format, mentioned in Table 1, supported by Eagle.
+Recall the file format mentioned in Table 1, supported by Eagle.
 Unfortunately, the .pcb file format is not linked with Eagle.
 So, you cannot open a .pcb file with it, but you sure can use other software to do so.

-Moreover, you can discover a user script here that can maybe convert your file into something that Eagle can open.
+Moreover, you can discover a user script here that can convert your file into something that Eagle can open.

 Once you have your desired .pcb file, you need to view it.
 Viewing it is crucial to make sure that it has everything that you and your manufacturer want.
 You can review your PCB files in a Gerber viewer.
-It will ensure that whatever you are submitting is the right illustration of your design files.
+It will ensure that whatever you are submitting is the exemplary illustration of your design files.

 Furthermore, previewing the .pcb files will also make sure that your files have been exported correctly.
 Figure 4 shows an illustration of Gerber files.

-3、How To Open or Convert Your PCB Files From Different Software
+How To Open or Convert Your PCB Files From Different Software

 First of all, you will need to open your PCB design file in Eagle.
 This file will have a .brd extension.
 After that, following the following instructions: